How to reimburse a nanny for gas and mileage

 When you hire a nanny, there are lots of details to work out.
 For example, driving expenses.

-But how should you handle the reimbursement?
-If you live in California, Washington, D.C., Massachusetts or Pennsylvania, the law requires you to reimburse your nanny for the miles she drives in her vehicle while she's on the clock at the IRS-mandated rate of 58 cents per mile.
+So how should you handle the reimbursement?
+If you live in California, Washington, D.C. or Massachusetts, the law requires you to reimburse your nanny for the miles they drive in their vehicle while they're on the clock at the IRS-mandated rate of 58 cents per mile.
 Commuting to and from your home does not count toward their mileage reimbursement.

-If you don't live in one of those four states, here are five options for handling mileage reimbursement.
+If you don't live in one of those three states, here are four options for handling mileage reimbursement.
 Use the one that works best for your situation.

-The IRS issues a standard mileage rate to calculate the cost of gas, maintenance and depreciation of a car used for business purposes (like running errands for families or transporting kids).
+The IRS' standard mileage reimbursement rate is used to calculate the cost of gas, maintenance and depreciation of a car used for business purposes (like running errands for families or transporting kids).

-Using this 54.5 cents per mile rate is helpful because it covers all of the expenses that your nanny could incur from using her car.
-(If you live in an area where gas is particularly high, you may want to increase the rate slightly).
+Using this 2019 rate of 58 cents per mile is helpful because it covers all of the expenses that your nanny could incur from using their car.

-Note: Gas and mileage is not considered taxable compensation, so neither you nor your nanny has to pay taxes on it.
+Note: Gas and mileage is not considered taxable compensation, so neither you nor your nanny have to pay taxes on it.
 To find out more about nanny taxes, contact Care.com HomePay.

-If keeping track of all the miles driven is too much of a hassle, you could also write a flat rate check or stipend for gas and mileage on your nanny’s pay stub.
+If keeping track of all the miles driven is too much of a hassle, you could also include a flat rate line item for gas and mileage on your nanny’s pay stub.
 If your nanny drives a consistent number of miles to transport your children, this option makes things a little easier.
-But since you'll just be estimating what expenses your nanny will incur when using her car, be sure to communicate with her to confirm that you aren't underpaying them.
+But since you'll just be estimating what expenses your nanny will incur when using her car, be sure to communicate with them to confirm that you aren't underpaying them.
 Just keep in mind that this additional compensation will be subject to taxes.

-For part-time nannies, per job reimbursement is more fitting.
-If your nanny periodically drives your kids or doesn't follow a set weekly schedule of covering the kids' transportation, it makes sense to compensate her each time she uses her car.
-It's a perfect way to give your nanny her reimbursement in a timely manner so that she's immediately repaid for the transportation expenses.
+For part-time nannies, reimbursement per job can be more fitting.
+If your nanny periodically drives your kids or doesn't follow a set weekly schedule of covering the kids' transportation, it makes sense to compensate them each time they use their car.
+It's a perfect way to give your nanny their reimbursement in a timely manner so they’re immediately repaid for the transportation expenses.
 Make sure to use the 58 cents per mile IRS rate for reimbursement so you don’t have to worry about taxes.

 Some families simply choose to give their nannies a raise to cover the extra driving expenses.
 It's an easy solution, but the problem with this method is that both you and your nanny then have to pay taxes on the extra wages.
 Do the math, but it may end up costing you more.

 Discuss these options with your nanny and agree on a system that works for everyone.
 Make sure you include the details in your nanny contract.
 Don't have one yet?
-Use the Sample Nanny Contract on Care.com to get you started.
+Use this Sample Nanny Contract to get you started.